 What does the Centre for Modern Languages do?

-Centre for Modern Languages (CML) offers free language elective courses in Arabic, Chinese, French, German, Hindi, Italian, Japanese, Korean, Latin, Malay, Russian, Singapore Sign Language, Spanish, Swedish, Thai and Vietnamese at introductory, intermediate and advanced levels.
+Centre for Modern Languages (CML) offers free language elective courses in Arabic, Chinese, French, German, Hindi, Italian, Japanese, Korean, Latin, Malay, Russian, Singapore Sign Language, Spanish, Tamil, Thai and Vietnamese at introductory, intermediate and advanced levels.
 Known as Modern Language Electives, these courses offer students of different disciplines the opportunity to experience the intellectual and personal enrichment that comes with learning new languages, as well as discovering the diverse cultures that they represent.

 How do these language courses differ from other General Elective (GE) courses?

 Our language courses are open to all undergraduates in NTU and NIE.
 Some of our courses have specific pre-requisites.
 Each language course is credited with 3 Academic Units and is conducted 3 hours weekly for all Levels 1 and 2 modules and 4 hours weekly for Levels 3 and above, from Week 2 to Week 13 of the semester.
 Our language courses are open to all undergraduates in NTU and NIE.
 Some of our courses have specific pre-requisites.
 Each language course is credited with 3 Academic Units and is conducted 3 hours weekly for all Levels 1 and 2 modules and 4 hours weekly for Levels 3 and above, from Week 2 to Week 13 of the semester.

 Why do the language courses require a pre-requisite for registration?